 Our conservation reserve

-Bank Australia open to serve our customers: As an essential service under the shutdowns announced, our branches and contact centres will remain open to serve our customers with their banking needs over the coming days and weeks.
-All branches will be operating from 10:00am to 3:00pm, Monday to Friday until further notice.
+Bank Australia open to serve our customers: As an essential service our branches and contact centre remain open to serve our customers with their banking needs during the COVID-19 pandemic.
+Please use the 'find us' function to view your nearest branch's current operating hours.
 You can still get in touch with us by phone on 132 888 from 8:00am to 8:00pm, Monday to Friday and 9:00am to 2:00pm Saturday.
 It may take us longer to answer your call as more customers choose to call rather than come into a branch so thanks in advance for your patience and please take care of yourselves.
 View details×

 You are part owner of the Bank Australia Conservation Reserve, a 927 hectare property in biodiverse Australian bushland.